Kubin2001/OpenGlFrameWork/README.md

 - Animations are simpler to make and faster and no longer use keys just pointers
 - Option to render raw text with UI class
 - Z layer rendering for ui (toogle)
+- More friendly ui elements managment
+- Faster any button removal